shabnamh/GettingAndCleaningData/CourseProject/README.md

 Steps to work on this project
 --------------------------------------------------------
-    1. Download the data source and unzip in your local drive
+    1. Download the data source and unzip in your working directory.
-    2. Put run_analysis.R in the parent folder where you unzipped the folder.
+    2. Move run_analysis.R in the working directory.
-    3. Run source("run_analysis.R"), the 'tidaydata.txt' will be generated in your working directory
+    3. Run 'source("run_analysis.R")' and the 'tidaydata.txt' will be generated in your working directory.